princeton-sns/specreds/p1setup.md

 On cloudlab, start an experiment with the `small-lan` profile (this is the standard profile provided by cloudlab.
 If you don't see this, any profile that does not occupy the machine's SSD drive also work).
 Then in Step 2 Parameterize, select `UBUNTU 20.04` as the OS image and specify `c220g2` or `c220g5` as the node type (depending on the availability).

 After the experiment is started, wait for it to boot up and then ssh into it.
-The default shell is `tsh` and we recommend `bash`.
+The default shell is `tcsh` and we recommend `bash`.
 Run the following command to change the shell:

 	sudo chsh -s /bin/bash $USER    # change the default shell